 The design and way in which you create reports is a key aspect of communicating value and getting buy in from your audience.
 In Claudia and Shu’s report, their research shows that people often notice small, unrelated details that companies show them and that we naturally appreciate things that look good.
 Regardless of the category, our bias towards things that are visually appealing exists.

 The article, 13 Stunning Annual Report Examples (And How They’re Made), outlines 13 annual reports and explains how report design has changed over the years with newer technologies.
-The trends in visual storytelling and interactive design has raised the bar for what is expected when receiving reports.
+The trends in visual storytelling and interactive design have raised the bar for what is expected when receiving reports.

 As an agency or a marketer presenting a report to a company, simply having a better-designed report will increase the perceived value and assumed effort put into that report.